pinionai/pinionai-streamlit-agent/README.md

 During the deployment process, `gcloud` will prompt you to confirm the settings.
 Once you confirm, it will deploy the service and provide you with a **Service URL**.

-### Important Note: Vertex AI Service Agent Permissions

-For PinionAI Studio RAG file import to succeed, the **Vertex AI Service Agent** (a Google-managed service account) must have permission to read files from your Google Cloud Storage bucket.

-This permission is usually granted automatically when you enable the Vertex AI API.
-However, if you encounter `Permission Denied` errors during ingestion, ensure the Vertex AI Service Agent has the `Storage Object Viewer` (`roles/storage.objectViewer`) role on your project.

 ### 7. Access Your Application

 Once the deployment is complete, you can access your Streamlit application by navigating to the **Service URL** provided in the command-line output.
 If you want to use a domain name, you will need to create a CNAME with your domain provider that points to this Service URL.
 However at this time, Google does not recommend this for production services.